ReDI-School/ber-dcp-intro-to-computer-science/content/docs/python/_index.md

 ---
-title: "4 - Programming in Python"
+title: '3 - Programming in Python'
 weight: 1
 ---